 Be upfront about the fact that the impact of your DEI initiatives won’t be felt immediately throughout the organization.
 This helps set expectations early and encourages your team to be patient.
 “This is lifelong work.
 You’re not going to see change in a month, or maybe even in three months, but you will see it in a year,” said Dacia.
 “Just focus on pushing yourself and moving the needle steadily over time.”

 Before you jump into creating DEI goals for your organization, take the time to assess what areas of your business need the most attention.
 For example, your company may have above-average diversity on paper, but after digging into the details, you notice the organization lacks diversity at the senior leadership level.
 Every organization is different, so you need to get the full picture of the employee experience at your business before you dive headfirst into setting goals.

 Where should you start?
-With the data, says Warren.
-“Pull together all the information from your HRIS, ATS, and Culture Amp DEI surveys to identify where you’re doing good and where you need to work on things,” suggested Warren.
+With the data, says Aleah.
+“Pull together all the information from your HRIS, ATS, and Culture Amp DEI surveys to identify where you’re doing good and where you need to work on things,” suggested Aleah.
 “There are a lot of best practices out there, but they might not be applicable to that stage of your organization or your unique pain points.”

 Even if you aren’t in a place to run a DEI survey yet, pull DEI data from your HRIS and ATS to give you a pulse check on what your organization looks like right now.
 That can help you identify pain points and help you determine more relevant goals for your DEI efforts.

 To keep DEI top of mind for your employees and encourage them to learn more about pressing societal and workplace issues, try giving them access to robust resources so they can self-serve their curiosity.